What Types of Tooth Fillings Do General Dentists Offer?

 Types of fillings offered

-There are five different types of fillings offered by general dentists: Silver, gold, composite, ceramic, and glass isomer.
+There are five different types of fillings offered by general dentists in 85053: Silver, gold, composite, ceramic, and glass isomer.

 Silver fillings